-- Weather or other emergencies may make school closings, early dismissals, or delayed starts necessary. - Information will be communicated through: - o The District website: www.dolores.k12.co.us - The District App - Local radio stations - The district auto dialer.
-A voicemail will be sent to your phone. - For accuracy, please make sure changes in contact information are communicated to the school as soon as possible.
+- Weather or other emergencies may make school closings, early dismissals, or delayed starts necessary. - Information will be communicated through: - The District website: www.dolores.k12.co.us - The District App - Local radio stations - o The district auto dialer.
+A voicemail will be sent to your phone. - For accuracy, please make sure changes in contact information are communicated to the school as soon as possible. - Weather that does not impact arrival or dismissal - DES will monitor weather through a weather app.
+The standard 10 degrees fahrenheit feels like temperature may necessitate indoor recess.
+Wind and/or sunshine may also affect this as it is not always accurate in the app.